Sweden’s southernmost point

 The Harbour

-The harbour was built at the beginning of the 19th century from what was originally a limestone quarry.
-Now it is one of the three marinas in the area that can be used by visiting boats.
-The western side of the harbour is lined with small fishing huts and boat sheds, locally called “hoddor”, where fishermen store their equipment.
+The 19th-century harbour, was once a limestone quarry.
+Now it is one of three marinas for visiting boats.
+The western side of the harbour is lined with small fishing huts, called “hoddor”.

 Nature